tenzir/tenzir/web/docs/understand/operators/transformations/select.md

 # select

-Keeps the fields having the configured extractors and removes the rest from the input.
+Selects fields from the input.
+The dual to [`drop`](drop.md).

-The `select` operator is the dual to [`drop`](drop), which removes a given set of fields from the output.

 ## Synopsis

 ```
-select FIELDS[, …]
+select <extractor>...
 ```

+## Description

+The `select` operator keeps only the fields matching the provided extractors and removes all other fields.

+In relational algebra, `select` performs a *projection* of the provided arguments.

+## Options

+The operator has the following options.

-### Fields
+### extractor

-The extractors of the fields to keep.
+An extractors identifying fields to keep.

-## Example
+## Examples

-Keep the `ip` and `timestamp` fields.
+Keep the `timestamp` field and all fields of type `ip`:

 ```
-select ip, timestamp
+select timestamp, :ip
 ```